thingsboard/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ## Overview
-TheThingsNetwork is LoRaWAN network designed for connecting your devices using LoRaWAN stack.
+The Things Network (TTN) is a LoRaWAN network designed for connecting your devices using the LoRaWAN stack.

-After integrating TheThingsNetwork with the Thingsboard, you can connect, communicate, process and visualize data from devices in the Thingsboard IoT platform.
+After integrating TTN with ThingsBoard, you can connect, communicate, process and visualize data from the devices in the ThingsBoard IoT platform.

-## TheThingsNetwork setup
+## The Things Network (TTN) Setup

-##### Register Application
+##### Registering an Application
-The first step is to create an **application** in TheThingsNetwork console.
-Go to [console](https://console.thethingsnetwork.org/){:target="_blank"}, open
+The first step is to create an **application**:

+  - Go to the [TTN console](https://console.thethingsnetwork.org/){:target="_blank"}.
+  - Open the **Applications** section.
-**Applications** section, press **add application** button and fill required fields.
+  - Click the **add application** button and fill in the required fields.

-- **Application ID** - tb_applciation
+    - **Application ID**: tb_applciation.
-- **Handler registration** - ttn-handler-eu
+    - **Handler registration**: ttn-handler-eu. <br>

-Handler registration - used to identify region where application will be registered.
-In our example it will be *eu* region.
+    <em>Note: </em>Handler registration is used to identify the region where the application will be registered.
+In our example, it will be the *eu* region.

 ![image](/images/user-guide/integrations/ttn/ttn-add-application.png)

 ##### Payload Decoder
-Our device submits data in binary format.
-We have 2 options where to decode this data:
+Our device submits data in a binary format.
+We have 2 options to decode this data:

-- **TheThingsNetwork decoder** - data will be decoded before entering the Thingsboard
+- Using **The Things Network (TTN) decoder** - data will be decoded before entering ThingsBoard
-- **Thingsboard converters** - uplink/downlink converters will be used to decode data from binary format into JSON
+- Using the **ThingsBoard converters** - uplink/downlink converters will be used to decode data from the binary format to JSON

-In this tutorial, we will make an initial transformation into JSON with TTN decoder and then use Thingsboard converters for correct data processing.
+In this tutorial, we will make an initial transformation into JSON with the TTN decoder and then use the ThingsBoard converters for correct data processing.

-In real life scenario, it is up to you where to decode/encode data, because it is possible to do this on any side.
+In a real life scenario, it is up to you where to decode/encode the data because it is possible to be done on any side.

-After application registered in TTN, go to **payload_formats**, select decoder function.
-We will take the first byte as a temperature value from a device and transform it into JSON.
+- After registering the application in TTN, go to the **Payload Formats** tab and select the decoder function.

+- We will take the first byte as the temperature value from the device and transform it into JSON.

-Decode Function {% highlight javascript %}
+The decoder function: {% highlight javascript %}
 function Decoder(bytes, port) {
   var decoded = {temperature: bytes[0]};
   return decoded;
 }
 {% endhighlight %}

-Output json:
+The output in JSON format:
 {% highlight json %}
 {
   "temperature": 15